April 5, 2024

 Trump in 2017: he looked right at it.

-At any rate, one thing I'm certain I will never do is stare directly at a total solar eclipse—you'd have to be the world's biggest idiot to do that.
+One thing I would never do is stare directly at a solar eclipse—you'd have to be the world's biggest idiot to do that.

 There's more to come in the next dispatch.